What travelers need to know following deadly clashes in Israel and Gaza | KRDO

 (CNN) — Fighting continues to rage between Israeli forces and Hamas militants following the Islamist militant group’s deadly surprise assault on Israel on Saturday, with Israeli Prime Minister Benjamin Netanyahu declaring that the country is now “at war.”

-Most international airlines have already cancelled flights in and out of Israel and governments are revising travel guidance for those heading to the region.
+Most international airlines have already canceled flights in and out of Israel and governments are revising travel guidance for those heading to the region.

+On October 11, the US State Department raised its travel advisory for Israel to level three, “reconsider travel,” and Gaza to level four, “do not travel.”

 The situation remains fluid and all information is subject to sudden change, but here’s what travelers need to know following the attacks.